fractastical/distributed-governance/whitepaper.md

      *  What's the length of time for positions?
 Can this also be programmable?

      *  How can you verify users (i.e. not allow fake accounts)?

-     *  Can the voting also handled on the blockchain?
+     *  Can the voting also be handled on the blockchain?

      *  Is board one person one vote or can/should votes be weighted?